Frequently Asked Questions/FAQ

 How high can Attributes become?

-It is possible to reach a temporary niveau that is beyond Superior through the usage of
+It is possible to reach a temporary niveau that is beyond Superior through the usage of powers/abilities/items when in combat.

-However, it is not possible to reach a level higher than Uber (x5) without an Attribute Burst.
+Also, it is not possible to reach a level higher than Uber (x5) without an Attribute Burst.

 Below is a chart displaying the different stages of attribute levels.